preetcheema/landmarkremarkdotnet/readme.md

  Limitations:
  The api to get notes is currently very simplistic.
-In real world application this could be much more complicated for example, getting only comments from the bounds of the project or spreading the notes over a large area when map bounds are large.
+In real world application this could be much more complicated for example, getting only comments from the bounds of the map or spreading the notes over a large area when map bounds are large.
  The maps show notes in a box.
 There are some issues with it , for example notes added on same location show up on top of each other.